ZeroIntensity/view.py/docs/user-guide/building-projects/routing.md

 In view, a loader is defined as the method of routing used.
 There are three loaders in view.py: `manual`, `simple`, and `filesystem`.

 - `manual` is good for small projects that are similar to Python libraries like [Flask](https://flask.palletsprojects.com/en/3.0.x/) or [FastAPI](https://fastapi.tiangolo.com).
-- `simple` routing is the recommended loader for full scale view.py applications
+- `simple` routing is the recommended loader for full-scale view.py applications
-- `filesystem` routing is similiar to how JavaScript frameworks like [NextJS](https://nextjs.org) handle routing.
+- `filesystem` routing is similar to how JavaScript frameworks like [NextJS](https://nextjs.org) handle routing.